-344 Corporate Income Tax Accounting
+344 Business Income Tax Accounting

-An introduction to federal and state taxes on corporation income, this class emphasizes the preparation of corporation tax returns, tax planning, advanced phases of corporate income taxation and the rationale underlying the various taxation principles.
-Prerequisites: ACCT 231 and ACCT 232 with a grade of "C" or better or consent of department chairperson.
+An introduction to federal and state taxes on corporations, partnerships, estates and trusts, this class emphasizes the preparation of tax returns, tax planning, advanced phases of income taxation and the rationale underlying the various taxation principles.
+Prerequisites: ACCT 334 with a grade of "C" or better or consent of department chairperson.